dhis2/dhis2-docs-implementation/content/tracker_implementation/building-your-tracker-programs.md

 ## Relating Tracker to your Aggregate Data System

-**Make sure to cover the basic reporting requirements from the HMIS when designing the tracker** to avoid double reporting.
-The data entered into tracker forms a basis for generating aggregate numbers.
-E.g. 4 patient entries = 2 with condition X and 2 with condition Y. Tracker should support the aggregate system, rather than be an extra burden on data collectors.
-System design should take into consideration how to meet aggregate data requirements using the data entered through tracker.
+When designing the tracker, it is important to consider the basic reporting requirements of the Health Management Information System (HMIS) to avoid double reporting.
+The data entered into the tracker forms the basis for generating aggregate numbers.
+For example, if there are 4 patient entries, 2 with condition X and 2 with condition Y. The tracker should support the aggregate system, rather than being an additional burden on data collectors.
+The system design should take into consideration how to meet aggregate data requirements using the data entered through the tracker.

-There are different options to consider, either through automation or manually with the help of tools.
-You need a clear work flow, tools and governance model for data quality and completeness assurance and the data authorization process.
-In other words who can approve and process data from individual to aggregate data and how does this happen.
+There are different options to consider, such as automation or manual methods with the help of tools.
+It is crucial to have a clear workflow, tools, and governance model for data quality and completeness assurance and the data authorization process.
+This includes determining who can approve and process data from individual to aggregate data and how this process occurs.

-When you design the integration with the HMIS, make sure that the aggregation process is well thought through.

-- review the indicators
-- create the reports
-- create a governance model for data quality and publishing
-- ensure the data revision processes are working (who owns the process and the data and what happens if you discover faulty data after deadlines)
+When designing the integration with the HMIS, make sure to thoroughly review the indicators, create the reports, establish a governance model for data quality and publishing, and ensure that the data revision processes are working.
+It is important to involve care providers in the process to ensure they understand the indicators and are able to input into how they are calculated.
+Additionally, involve Ministry/policy-makers in the process so that they understand the fundamental differences between how reporting happened before vs. now in a tracker or eRegistry.

+**Feeding into the HMIS**

+The data entered into the tracker forms the basis for generating aggregate numbers.
+The tracker should support the aggregate system, rather than being an additional burden on data collectors.
+The system design should take into consideration how to meet aggregate data requirements using the data entered through the tracker.
+In other words, the workflow should avoid additional work for health workers and they should not have to aggregate data manually and enter it manually into the HMIS.

+The difference between aggregate data collection systems, where the final numbers are input into online reporting forms, and a tracker/eRegistry that does automated reporting is the significantly more effort required in software design to cover all reporting and indicator needs.
+It is important to define indicators and understand what is to be measured, including the numerator and denominator.

+Removing traditional paper reporting can be time-consuming and behavior-change takes time.
 It is important to make sure that care providers understand the indicators and are able to input into how they are calculated.
-Involve Ministry/policy-makers in the process so that they understand the fundamental differences between how reporting happened before vs. now in a tracker or eRegistry.

-Feeding into the HMIS
-The data that is entered into tracker forms a basis for generating aggregate numbers.
-E.g. 4 patient entries = 2 with condition X and 2 with condition Y. Tracker should support the aggregate system, rather than be an extra burden on data collectors.
-System design should take into consideration how to meet aggregate data requirements using the data entered through tracker.
-In other words the workflow should avoid additional work for your health workers.
-They should not have to aggregate data manually and enter manually into the HMIS.

-Difference between aggregate data collection system, where the final numbers are input into online reporting forms vs. a tracker/an eRegistry that does automated reporting

-Significantly more effort in software design to cover all reporting and indicator needs

-Important to define indicators and understand what is to be measured: what is the numerator, what is the denominator

-Default denominator in an eRegistry: patients/clients

-Removing traditional paper reporting can be time-consuming, behavior-change takes time

-Important to make sure that care providers understand the indicators and are able to input into how they are calculated

-Involve Ministry/policy-makers in the process so that they understand the fundamental differences between how reporting happened before vs. now in an eRegistry
+Involve Ministry/policy-makers in the process so that they understand the fundamental differences between how reporting happened before vs. now in an eRegistry.

 > *References*:
 >